Instanton bundles on the flag variety F(0,1,2): Instantons. definition and first properties

 \section{Instantons. definition and first properties}

-In this section we will define what we will call an instanton bundle on the flag.
-Such definition is given through requirements of cohomology vanishings, trivial splitting and fixed Chern classes.
-As we will see in Section \ref{sec:monad}, such characterization does not lead to a \emph{linear monad}, i.e. a monad involving only the trivial, tautological and hyperplane bundles of the flag.
+In this section we will define the notion of instanton bundle on the flag variety $F$.
+Such definition is given through requirements on cohomology vanishing, trivial splitting and fixed Chern classes.
+As we will see in Section \ref{sec:monad}, such characterization does not lead to a \emph{linear monad}, i.e. a monad involving only the structure and hyperplane bundles of the flag variety.